Core dependencies

 """Train student model with knowledge distillation."""

-= optim.Adam(self.student.parameters(), lr=0.001)
+optimizer = optim.Adam(self.student.parameters(), lr=0.001)

-optimizer = optim.lr_scheduler.StepLR(optimizer, step_size=7, gamma=0.1)
+scheduler = optim.lr_scheduler.StepLR(optimizer, step_size=7, gamma=0.1)

 for epoch in range(epochs):